microsoft/onnxruntime/BUILD.md

 ```
 ./build.sh --config RelWithDebInfo --build_shared_lib --parallel
 ```
-By default, ORT is configured to be deployable on Mac OS X versions 10.9+
+By default, ORT is configured to be built for a minimum target Mac OS X version of 10.12.
+The shared library in the release Nuget(s) and the Python wheel may be installed on Mac OS X versions of 10.12+.

 #### Notes